LincaMarius/ISAP-1_Block_Diagram/README.md

-# ISAP-1 computer Block Diagram
+# ISAP-1 Computer Block Diagram
 The ISAP-1 Computer is the improved version of the SAP-1 Computer made by me.

 ISAP Computer stands for Improved Simple as Possible Computer